Skip to Main Content

 Revise and roll out changes

-It’s not recommended for PTO policies to be set in stone.
-Policies should be updated when there are new business objectives to support, as workforce demographics shift, when morale or retention needs a lift, or when regulations require changes.
-Changes should be communicated effectively with a long lead time so employees and managers are able to plan for the changes.
+PTO policies should be updated when there are new business objectives to support, as workforce demographics shift, when morale or retention needs a lift, if industry benchmarking shows the plan is outdated, or when regulations require changes.
+Changes should be communicated effectively with as much notice as possible so employees and managers are able to plan for the changes.

 How to create a well-designed PTO policy benefitting your business